cschiewek/flambo/README.md

 Flambo is a super simple outgoing webhook slack bot, built with [Phoenix](http://phoenixframework.org).

 ## Getting up and running
-1. Install Erland and Elixir
+1. Install Erlang and Elixir
 2. Install dependencies with `mix deps.get`
 3. Start Flambo with `mix phoenix.server`